-Monitoring the Performance of HDFS Replications
+Monitoring the performance of HDFS replication policies

 You can monitor the progress of an HDFS replication policy using performance data that you download as a CSV file from the Cloudera Manager Admin console.

 This file contains information about the files being replicated, the average throughput, and other details that can help diagnose performance issues during HDFS replications.
 You can view this performance data for running HDFS replication jobs and for completed jobs.